 This short article will hopefully clear up some of the confusion.
 By nature, it is rather more technical than I generally prefer, but this is unavoidable for a passably thorough understanding of the subject.

 In this context, noise refers only to circuit noise, and not hum, buzz or other extraneous outside influences.
-These are usually the result of bad (or misguided) earthing practices, or signal wiring running close to magnetic field or harmonic generating items such as transformers and bridge rectifiers.
+These are usually the result of bad (or misguided) earthing practices, signal wiring running close to magnetic field or harmonic generating items such as transformers and bridge rectifiers.
 Also to blame can be radio frequency interference, which will often cause problems if adequate (and appropriate) precautionary measures are ignored.
 These topics are not covered here.

 Noise is inherent in all electronic circuitry, and comes in five basic flavours: